 Cluster flies often enter into homes and other buildings in the late fall in order to have a warm, safe shelter for the winter months.
 Once inside they hide in attics, crawl spaces and in the spaces behind walls.
 Sometimes on warm sunny days cluster flies emerge from their hiding spots and will collect around windows, light switches, ceiling fixtures, and door or window frames.

 How do I get rid of cluster flies?

 Cluster flies can be difficult to prevent because they can enter through very small openings in the exterior of your home and can also be very difficult to get rid of because they hide in the hard-to-reach areas of your home.
 At All-American Pest Control, we can help to eliminate cluster flies and other common household pests from your home through our home pest control services or our green pest control solutions.
 All-American Pest Control also offers cluster fly solutions for commercial properties.

 Can I do it myself?

-Trying to get rid of cluster flies or any other species of fly is a tricky task; DIY products usually aren’t very effective, can be dangerous, and don’t help to solve the root of your cluster fly problem.
+Trying to get rid of cluster flies or any other fly species is a tricky task; DIY products usually aren’t very effective, can be dangerous, and don’t help to solve the root of your cluster fly problem.
 The quickest and most effective way to get rid of cluster flies from your home is to get help from a professional pest control expert.
 If cluster flies have infested your property contact All-American Pest Control today.